Monopolistic Competition: Short-Run Profits and Losses, and Long-Run Equilibrium

 If the competitive firms in an industry earn an economic profit, then other firms will enter the same industry, which will reduce the profits of the other firms.
 More firms will continue to enter the industry until the firms are earning only a normal profit.

-However, if there are too many firms, then firms will incur losses, especially the inefficient ones, which will cause them to leave the industry.
+However, if there are too many firms, then firms will incur losses, forcing inefficient firms to exit the industry.
 Consequently, the remaining firms will return to normal profitability.
-Hence, the long-run equilibrium for monopolistic competition will equate the market price to the average total cost, where marginal revenue = marginal cost, as shown in the diagram below.
+Hence, the long-run equilibrium for monopolistic competition exists when market price = average total cost, where marginal revenue = marginal cost, as shown in the diagram below.
 Remember, in economics, average total cost includes a normal profit.

 Because monopolistically competitive firms do not operate at their minimum average total cost, they, therefore, operate with excess capacity.
 Note in the above diagram that firms would lose money if they produced more to achieve either allocative or productive efficiency.
 That most firms operate with excess capacity is evident when looking at most monopolistically competitive firms, such as restaurants and other retailers, where salespeople are often idle.

 Some firms may have enough of an advantage to continue earning economic profits, even in the long run.
 For instance, a business can have an excellent location relative to other locations in the area, which will always give it an advantage over other firms in that local market.
 Or a firm may have a patent or trademark on its product that prevents competition.
-In such cases, firms have some degree of market power that would allow them to price their products above competitors' prices without losing too much business.
+In such cases, firms have some degree of market power, allowing them to price their products above competitors' prices without losing too much business.

 Productive and Allocative Efficiency of Monopolistic Competition